Finnish Defence Forces: Post-1991

-Future

-The defence forces are currently undergoing key procurement programmes for all the three branches.
-The Navy is scheduled to get its largest vessels since the Väinämöinen class with the new 100m+ Pohjanmaa-class corvette.
-Finland has made the decision to acquire the Lockheed Martin F-35A to replace all McDonnell Douglas F/A-18 Hornet fighter jets for 10€ billion.
+As of 2025, the Defence Forces are undergoing key procurement programmes for all the three branches.
+The Navy is scheduled to get its largest vessels since the WW2-era Väinämöinen class with the new Pohjanmaa class.
+The Air Force has made the decision to acquire the Lockheed Martin F-35A to replace all McDonnell Douglas F/A-18 Hornet fighter jets for €10 billion.
 Meanwhile, the Army is planning to complement the modernized Patria Pasi armoured vehicles with the Finnish Patria 6×6.
-Acquisition by Finland of three Patria 6x6 vehicles for pre-series testing will be followed by a contract for 160 vehicles in 2023.
 The standard issue assault rifle RK 62 is also being upgraded to a new variant.
-Future development will focus also for high altitude air defence missile cababilities.
-Last two tenders shortlisted in the competition are IAI's Barak-MX system with LRAD ER missile and Elta radar, and Rafael’s David's Sling- system with STUNNER missile and Elta radar.
-The winning bid is expected to be announced in early 2023.
+A new high altitude air defence missile system was selected in April 2023, Rafael's David's Sling system.

 Organization

 The Finnish Defence Forces are under the command of the Chief of Defence, who is directly subordinate to the President of the Republic in matters related to the military command.
 Decisions concerning military orders are made by the President of the Republic in consultation with the Prime Minister and the Minister of Defence.